Are you looking for product recommendation strategies that can boost your revenue?

 To easily showcase best selling products on your website, you can use SeedProd.

-You can choose how many columns of products to display, set the order they appear in, choose colors and button styles, and more.
+You can choose how many columns of products to display, set the order they appear, choose colors and button styles, and more.

-Similar to our last tip, you can make product recommendations based on a current trend.
-This a really effective strategy around the holidays.
+You can make product recommendations based on a current trend.
+This is an effective strategy around the holidays.

-If you run a clothing store, for example, you can use the holiday season to make product recommendations that don’t rely on your customers’ data.
-These are products that happen to be trending around a certain time of year.
+For example, if you run a clothing store, you can use the holiday season to make product recommendations that don’t rely on your customers’ data.
+These are products that are trending around a certain time of year.

 The same can be true of seasonal items.
-You may find that certain products are more popular in one season of the year, like summer or spring.
+Certain products are more popular in one season of the year, like summer or spring.

 Starbucks typically does this at the beginning of each new season: